KiraResari/ceal-chronicler-f/Protocol.md

 * Now continuing with this
 * Next, I want to add the equivalent "Child Locations" field to the other locations
   * Well, that went really nine and quick and easy
+* Next, I want to make buttons of locations that do not presently exist are clicked-out and unclickable
+  * Since that is something that affects all temporal entities, let's see if I can find an universal solution for that

 # TODO